 Summary from Wikipedia

 If you keep overthinking, noting will happen.
-If you don’t act now, in the end your might regret it.
-If your familiar with TED talks, they give out mind-blowing talks that will inspire your to make a move and master your craft.
-Even if you download, watch all TED talks everyday and do nothing about yourself, it means your too afraid to pursue your passion, look stupid, getting your hands dirty and to take risks.
-There’s nothing wrong with looking stupid as long as you’re doing something for yourself.
-Don’t let society be a barrier to your true self.
+If you don't act now, in the end, you might regret it.
+If you're familiar with TED talks, they give out mind-blowing talks that will inspire you to make a move and master your craft.
+Even if you download, watch all TED talks every day and do nothing about yourself, it means you're too afraid to pursue your passion, look stupid, getting your hands dirty, and take risks.
+There's nothing wrong with looking stupid as long as you're doing something for yourself.
+Don't let society be a barrier to your true self.

 Passion is contagious.
 Studies show that if you trap yourself inside with a room filled with motivated people, you'll also get motivated to pursue your passion.

-In the industry, I’ve screened a lot of applicants and I prefer passion over skill.
+In the industry, I've screened a lot of applicants and I prefer passion over skill.
 How do I figure out if a person is passionate?
 Instinct.
 Yes, through instinct.
 As passion is contagious, you can already feel if that person has it.
-Reading through peoples credentials, I already have an initial gut that if a person is passion.
-Some are really skilled but isn’t motivated.
-Its like comparing it to a mentality of “Just give me my paycheck and call it a day” than “I love to do this for a living and I like to do something beyond this”.
-Work should never feel like as if its a requirement but should be something to get exited about.
+Reading through people's credentials, I already have a feel if a person is passionate.
+Some are really skilled but ain't motivated.
+It's like comparing it to a mentality of "Just give me my paycheck and call it a day" than "I love to do this for a living and I like to do something beyond this".
+Work should never feel as if its a requirement but should be something to get excited about.
 Working in a passionate environment feels great as everyone has the urge to work hard and gain upward mobility.
-Having passion will also result you to get out-of-the-box wherein you gain the trait of initiative to strive harder.
-If you work with people with the same interests, you’ll have a daily dose of a great ingredient.
+Having passion will also result in getting out-of-the-box to which you gain the trait of an initiative to strive harder.
+If you work with people with the same interests, you'll have a daily dose of a great ingredient.